railsgirlswgtn/pikachu/STORY.md

 And then it started raining poison dart frog eating pancakes.

-Everyone died and poison dart frog eating pancakes ruled the world.
+Everyone got along with the raining poison dart frog eating pancakes and we both ruled the world together.

 THE END